Schaudge/petsc/src/docs/sphinx_docs/install/install_documentation.rst

 .. warning::

-   Configure cannot detect compiler libraries for certain set of compilers.
+   ``configure`` cannot detect compiler libraries for certain set of compilers.
 In this case one can specify additional system/compiler libraries using the ``LIBS`` option:

    .. code-block:: console